SurniaUlula/wpsso-um/readme.txt

 * *Bugfixes*
 	* None
 * *Developer Notes*
-	* Added a check for an installed version not included by the chosen version filter, to allow downgrading from a development version to an earlier stable version.
+	* Added check for installed version not covered by the chosen version filter -- allows downgrading from a development version to an earlier stable version.
 	* Added a new SucomUpdate `get_version_filter_regex()` method.
 	* Merged the NgfbUtil 'sucom_installed_version' and 'sucom_ua_plugin' filters into the SucomUpdate class.